 I get that a lot.
 Thanks to the many negative remarks still flying around today.
 And I always spontaneously responded, "I would have died long ago if coconut oil's saturated fats cause heart disease."

 You might not realize this.
 But if you study those coconut oil skeptics carefully, they usually do not even touch, let alone eating coconut oil.
 They'll try super hard to dig up those old-school yet false research papers on saturated fat and tell you "There, that's the fact.
 So, coconut oil is toxic because its saturated fats clog arteries".

 Alas!
-Don't they know that saturated fats come in different sizes?
+Don't they know that saturated fats come in different shapes and sizes?

 Long-chain saturated fat that's in the meat is toxic because meat itself carries the toxins generated by animals when they're killed.